colinyjchung/jinnzhong/content/posts/20221125-won-1830-dont-know-how.md

     "Board Games",
     "Media Consumption",
 ]
+categories = [
+    "Board Games",
+]
 +++

-### I Finally Won a 18XX Game and I Don't Think It Was By Accident...
+## I Finally Won a 18XX Game and I Don't Think It Was By Accident...
 Maybe.

 My brother dragged me into the 18XX world a couple of months ago starting with 18Chesapeake (2020) on 18XX.games.
 Read the rules a couple of times and got thoroughly trashed.